VTT-OM/arrowhead-client/README.md

 # arrowhead-client
-Simple clients for Arrowhead orhcestration, service registration and management.
+Simple clients for Arrowhead orchestration, service registration and management.